2020 Laptop Program Information

 Sure.
 You will be a local administrator on the machine with full access.
 Third-party software legally purchased by you or provided by your department can be installed at your discretion during or after the contract term.
 We will assist in any way we can, but we can’t guarantee support for third-party software licenses outside the scope of the Design Laptop Program.

 Industrial Design students also use Solidworks and Keyshot software, which are provided by that department independently of the Design Laptop Program.
-Both Solidworks and Keyshot software require a Windows OS.
+Both Solidworks and Keyshot software require a Windows OS, so the Dell will be ideal.

 What do I keep when the program is over?